locize/blog/source/_posts/i18next-vue.md

 i18n(createApp(App)).mount('#app')
 ```

-Now, as long your translations gets loaded you'll see the fallback template:
+Now, as long as your translations get loaded you'll see the fallback template:
 ![](app_2.jpg "locize © inweso GmbH")

 Now your app looks still the same, but your translations are separated.